 I kind of have a track record with getting into big bands waay after they were big and released their most famous songs, so bear with me.
-Today’s band follows that track record to a perfect T…well, you’ll see why as you read on!

 The Cab was a 4-member band from from Las Vegas, NV.
 Like quite a few pop punk bands, the Cab started out as two high school friends–Alex DeLeon and former member Cash Colligan–jamming and later on adding in more members.
 However, the Cab underwent what I call the “Panic!
 At the Disco treatment:” aka, had a revolving door of members joining and leaving before the final lineup was established.